suhasmaddali/suhasmaddali/README.md

 * There are features that are important to predict heart disease in a patient such as __Blood Pressure (BP)__, __BMI__ and other factors.
 * Since doctors cannot take into account all the factors and suggest whether a person may or may not have heart disease, it is time to use machine learning and deep learning algorithms to the rescue.
-* In this machine learning project, various features such as __BMI__, __Cholesterol__, and other factors are considered for predicting the chances of a person to suffer from heart disease.
+* In this machine learning project, various features such as __BMI__, __Cholesterol__, and other factors are considered for predicting the chances of a person suffering from heart disease.
 * Various machine learning models were used for the predictions and their __precision__, __recall__, and __accuracy__ were plotted respectively.

 <hr style="border:0.01px solid blue">